waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gym Navigation (Started Turn 4141)
 - Goal: Find and defeat Whitney.
 - Current Status: Navigating the maze.
 Defeated Beauty Victoria.
 Whitney spotted at (8, 3).
-Trainer Lass at (9, 13).
+Trainer Lass at (9, 6) and (9, 13).